Check it out! There is a new model available.2020 DeMarini Voodoo ONE -10 USA Baseball Bat: WTDXUO220 0 Reviews $89.95 – $169.95

 X14 Alloy Delivers Lightweight Performance To Increase Swing Speed

-For the 2019 season, the 2019 DeMarini Voodoo One Balanced baseball bat (WTDXUO219) artfully blends a drop 10 length to weight ratio, a 2 5/8-inch barrel diameter, and the USA Baseball certification, which means it's suitable for use in AABC, Babe Ruth, Cal Ripken, Dixie Youth, Little League, and Pony leagues.
+The DeMarini Voodoo One Balanced baseball bat (WTDXUO219) artfully blends a drop 10 length to weight ratio, a 2 5/8-inch barrel diameter, and the USA Baseball certification, which means it's suitable for use in AABC, Babe Ruth, Cal Ripken, Dixie Youth, Little League, and Pony leagues.
 Not to mention that it's backed up by a one year manufacturer's warranty.
-Buy your very own 2019 DeMarini Voodoo One Balanced baseball bat today and get free shipping on your order.
+Buy your very own DeMarini Voodoo One Balanced baseball bat today and get free shipping on your order.
 Don't forget, with our 24/7 customer service, we'll be here for you from click to hit!

 About the Brand